Frequently Asked Questions

-Not normally.
-Once a cadet completes the program and receives their equivalency diploma, they are encouraged to continue on to college.
+If a student is enrolled in our HiSET pathway they will be eligible to receive their High School Equivalency Diploma.
+If they do successfully complete the HiSET program a student will not need to return back to high school as they would have received a diploma and are encouraged to continue on to college.
 The academy assists with the college application process and even offers a limited number of earned scholarships, if the graduate so chooses.

 - Students who were classified as special education students prior to their arrival at the Youth Challenge Academy may be eligible to return to their high school and complete a high school diploma under certain circumstances.
 Please see your individual high school counselor for clarification of this opportunity.